ajaygunalan/AjVault/content/_index.md

 - [[ROS]]
 - [[Software Design Patterns]]

-### Hobby Grade Skills
+### Toolsets
-I have done a few tasks using my hobby grade skills, but they may not be optimal solutions.
-For example, my PCB/circuits may not be optimal in terms of EMI/EMC, cost.
+I have a basic understanding of these toolsets.
+I use these toolsets to deploy robots and will go deep into them based on the requirement.

 - [[Communication-Protocols]]
 - [[Signal Processing]]
 - [[Controls]]
 - [[Motion Planning]]
 - [[Optimisation]]

+### Hobby Grade Skills
+I have done a few tasks using my hobby grade skills, but they may not be optimal solutions.
+For example, my PCB/circuits may not be optimal in terms of EMI/EMC, cost.

 - [[Sensor Conditioning Circuits]]
 - [[Motion Control Drivers]]
 - [[MEMS]]